Loading…

 This model uses fixed annual rates for appreciation, rent increases, and investment returns.
 Real-world values fluctuate.
 Tax deductions (mortgage interest, property tax) are not included for simplicity — they would favor buying slightly more.
 Transaction costs of selling (5–6% agent fees) are also excluded.

 It depends on your timeline, location, and opportunity cost.
 Buying includes mortgage, property tax, maintenance, and insurance; renting avoids those but rent typically rises 3–5% yearly.
 For most scenarios the break-even point (when buying becomes cheaper in net cost) falls between years 4 and 8.
-If you plan to move sooner, renting is often cheaper.
-Use this calculator with your numbers to compare total cost over your planned horizon.
+Use this calculator with your numbers to compare.

 Mortgage Early Payoff